resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 $ scp username@remote_machine_address:notes.txt /local/directory
 ```

-Where of course `username` is the default account on the remote machine, `remote_machine_address` is the local one
+Where of course `username` is the default account on the remote machine, and `remote_machine_address` is either its
+IP number or its domain name.

 This scp command will copy the file named notes.txt from the local machine to the remote machine: